-- Excessive daytime sleepiness (EDS) — Almost all patients with narcolepsy experience this symptom.
-In general, EDS interferes with normal activities (work, school, etc) on a daily basis, whether or not patients have sufficient sleep at night.
+Excessive daytime sleepiness (EDS) — Almost all patients with narcolepsy have this symptom.
+In general, EDS interferes with normal activities (work, school, etc.) every day, whether or not patients get enough sleep at night.
 People with EDS report mental cloudiness, a lack of energy and concentration, memory lapses, a depressed mood, or extreme exhaustion.

-- Cataplexy — This symptom consists of a sudden loss of muscle tone that leads to feelings of weakness and a loss of voluntary muscle control.
-The muscle tone is lost in reaction to strong emotions, such as laughter, joking, surprise, or anger.
-Attacks can occur at any time during the waking period.
-The severity of attacks ranges from a brief buckling of the knees or slackness in the jaw to total paralysis with collapse.
+Cataplexy — This symptom consists of a sudden loss of muscle tone that leads to feelings of weakness and a lack of voluntary muscle control.
+The muscle tone is lost as a result of strong emotions, such as laughter, joking, surprise, or anger.
+Attacks can occur at any time the person is awake.
+The attacks range from a brief buckling of the knees or slackness in the jaw to total paralysis with collapse.
 Cataplexy usually lasts a few seconds to several minutes.
-The frequency of attacks varies from a few in a lifetime to many per day.
+The rate of attacks ranges from a few in a lifetime to several per day.
 Cataplexy occurs in at least 60% of people with narcolepsy.

-- Disrupted nighttime sleep — This symptom occurs in 60% to 90% of patients.
-Awakenings may be frequent but are generally brief, and the patient is often unaware of their occurrence.
+Disrupted nighttime sleep — This symptom occurs in 60% to 90% of patients.
+Awakenings may be frequent but are generally brief, and the patient is often unaware that they have taken place.

-- Sleep paralysis — This symptom involves the temporary inability to move or speak while falling asleep or waking up.
-There is often a sensation of being unable to breathe, which can be frightening.
-Episodes of sleep paralysis typically resolve in a few minutes and are experienced by approximately 60% of narcoleptics.
+Sleep paralysis — This symptom, which affects approximately 60% of narcoleptics, involves the temporary inability to move or speak while falling asleep or waking up.
+There is often a feeling of being unable to breathe, which can be frightening.
+Episodes of sleep paralysis usually go away in a few minutes.

 How is narcolepsy diagnosed?

-The diagnosis of narcolepsy is made after performing a detailed medical and sleep history, physical examination, and sleep testing (which is performed in a sleep disorders centers).
+Narcolepsy is diagnosed after the doctor performs a detailed medical and sleep history, physical examination, and sleep testing (which is performed in a sleep disorders center).

-Two tests that are considered essential in confirming a diagnosis of narcolepsy are the polysomnogram (PSG) and the multiple sleep latency test (MSLT).
-The PSG is an overnight test that takes continuous multiple measurements while a patient is asleep to document abnormalities in the sleep cycle.
-A PSG can help reveal abnormalities in REM sleep seen commonly in narcoleptics and can eliminate the possibility that an individual’s symptoms result from another condition.
-Most narcoleptics show disruptions in normal sleep patterns with frequent awakenings.
+The PSG is an overnight test that takes continuous multiple measurements while a patient is asleep to record abnormalities in the sleep cycle.
+A PSG can help reveal disturbances in REM sleep that are commonly seen in narcoleptics, and can eliminate the possibility that symptoms are caused by another condition, such as obstructive sleep apnea.
+Most narcoleptics show disruptions in normal sleep patterns, with frequent awakenings.

-The MSLT is performed during the day to measure a person’s tendency to fall asleep and to determine whether isolated elements of REM sleep intrude at inappropriate times during the waking hours.
-As part of the test, an individual is asked to take five short naps, usually scheduled 2 hours apart.
+The MSLT is performed during the day to measure a person's tendency to fall asleep, and to determine whether isolated elements of REM sleep intrude at inappropriate times during the waking hours.
+As part of the test, an individual is asked to take five short naps, usually scheduled two hours apart.
 Narcoleptics generally fall asleep with every opportunity.
-They also fall asleep quickly into REM sleep, known as sleep-onset REM periods (SOREMPs).
-Whenever possible, medications that reduce the amount of REM sleep, such as wake-promoting agents and antidepressants, should be discontinued for at least 2 weeks before testing.
+They also quickly enter into REM sleep, known as sleep-onset REM periods (SOREMPs).
+Whenever possible, medications that reduce the amount of REM sleep, such as wake-promoting agents and antidepressants, should be discontinued for at least two weeks before testing.

 How is narcolepsy treated?

-The treatment of narcolepsy is aimed at improving alertness during the desired time of the day based on the individual’s needs and lifestyle.
-People with narcolepsy should maximize the quality and quantity of sleep by adhering to the following:
+The treatment of narcolepsy is aimed at improving alertness during the desired time of the day, based on the individual's needs and lifestyle.
+People with narcolepsy should make the most of the quality and quantity of sleep by taking the following steps:

-In addition to these measures, wake-promoting medications are often prescribed to improve daytime sleepiness.
+In addition to these measures, wake-promoting medications or stimulants are often prescribed to improve daytime sleepiness.
 Examples include modafinil (Provigil®), armodafinil (Nuvigil®), methylphenidate (Ritalin®), and amphetamine agents.
 These medications can produce side effects similar to that of caffeine, such as agitation, nervousness, and palpitations.
-Wake-promoting agents are generally initiated at a low dose and increased gradually as needed.
-Careful monitoring is required as high blood pressure and heart arrhythmias have been reported.
+They are generally started at a low dose and increased gradually as needed.
+Careful monitoring is required, as high blood pressure and heart arrhythmias (irregular heartbeats) have been reported.
 Sodium oxybate (Xyrem®) is the only FDA-approved medication used to treat daytime sleepiness and cataplexy in patients with narcolepsy.

-Cataplexy, hypnogogic hallucinations, and sleep paralysis have been treated traditionally with two classes of antidepressant medications, which include the tricyclic antidepressants, such as protriptyline (Vivactil®) and clomipramine (Anafranil®); and the selective serotonin reuptake inhibitors (SSRIs) like fluoxetine (Prozac®) and sertraline (Zoloft®).
+Cataplexy, hypnogogic hallucinations, and sleep paralysis have been treated traditionally with two classes of antidepressant medications: tricyclic antidepressants, such as protriptyline (Vivactil®) and clomipramine (Anafranil®), and selective serotonin reuptake inhibitors (SSRIs), like fluoxetine (Prozac®) and sertraline (Zoloft®).
 SSRIs generally have fewer side effects than tricyclic antidepressants.

-Narcolepsy can be a debilitating disorder that interferes with one’s ability to function in all aspects of life, include at school, home, on the job, and behind the wheel of a car.
-Teachers and bosses often view narcoleptics as lazy and unmotivated.
-People with narcolepsy are at increased risk for motor vehicle accidents, occupational hazards, and academic underachievement.
-Therefore, prompt diagnosis and treatment is required.
-To achieve the highest degree of alertness and daytime functioning, communication with your healthcare professional is highly important.
+Narcolepsy can be a draining disorder that interferes with a person’s ability to function in all aspects of life, including at school, home, on the job, and behind the wheel of a car.
+Teachers and bosses often view people with narcolepsy as lazy and unmotivated.

 Can't find the health information you’re looking for?